kvvloten/samba_integrations/addc-scripts/README.md

 # Cron and management scripts for Samba-AD controllers

+**DISCLAIMER: Use of anything provided here is at you own risk!**

 **This setup should be executed on ALL Samba-DCs**

 ## Setup

+Setup instructions are written for a Debian server.

 - Copy all scripts to `/usr/local/sbin`
 - Download two required scripts directly from the Samba repository and put them in `/usr/local/sbin`